KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

   "aut"... is not valid JSON
 2. Recommendation: Found `new Date()` in file `MMM-OS-Utilities.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 3. Typo: Found `Magic Mirror` in file `MMM-OpenSprinkler.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-OpenSprinkler.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-9. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+10. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-10. Recommendation: No ESLint configuration was found.
+11. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OpenTherm by RedNax67](https://github.com/RedNax67/MMM-OpenTherm)